Graph-Based Alternatives to LLMs for Human Simulation: Advantages of

+This demonstrates an advantage of \ours: one can affordably train many models and ensemble predictions for improved accuracy, a strategy prohibitively expensive with LLM fine-tuning.

+\paragraph{Transparency and trustworthiness.} LLMs are often trained on undisclosed data, which creates contamination concerns where evaluation data (e.g., past behavioral studies) may have appeared during training \citep{deng2024unveiling}.
+Furthermore, LLMs have been shown to display social biases in simulation, such as leaning towards certain groups' opinions \citep{santurkar2023whose}, stereotyping \citep{cheng2023compost}, or underestimating variance \citep{bisbee2024synthetic}.
+Finally, pretrained LLMs are sensitive to prompt format \citep{lu2022fantastically,sclarquantifying}, with many formatting decisions involved in simulation tasks.
+All of these issues challenge the trustworthiness of LLM-based human simulations.

+In contrast, \ours is trained from scratch on task‑specific data, removing issues of contamination or learning social biases from pretraining data.
+Furthermore, there is no issue of ordering in-context examples or individual features, since GNN aggregation is equivariant to the order of neighbors \citep{hamilton2017inductive}.
+Prompt formatting is only relevant to \ours when the LLM-to-GNN mapping is used; even then, we find that it exhibits lower variance under prompt perturbations due to the training of the projection matrix.

-Second, even though we see clear subgroup-level patterns, inspecting the embeddings of individuals reveals substantial heterogeneity among individuals within the same subgroup, emphasizing the diversity of individuals beyond their demographics.
-Third, we find that \ours encodes nuanced meanings underlying questions and options.
-In particular, the similarity between two choices with different wordings is reflected as similarity between their embeddings: for example, saying that ``reducing illegal immigration'' is ``a top priority'' and ``addressing climate change'' is ``not too important'', while the LLM hidden states tend to be overly focused on surface word similarity (e.g., all ``a top priority'' are clustered regardless of the topic).
+\paragraph{Insights.} Finally, directly inspecting \ours' embeddings reveals insights about human behavior and preferences (Figure~\ref{fig:figure_embeddings}).
+For example, when we train \ours on \textsc{OpinionQA}, we find that certain dimensions of opinions naturally emerge in the embedding space, with the first and second principal components corresponding to political ideology and class, respectively.
+Second, even though we see clear subgroup-level patterns, inspecting the embeddings of individuals reveals substantial heterogeneity among individuals in the same subgroup.
+These results emphasize the diversity of individuals beyond their demographics, in contrast with LLM methods that exhibit demographic stereotyping and underestimate variance within subgroups \citep{cheng2023compost,bisbee2024synthetic}.
+Third, we find that \ours encodes nuanced meanings of questions that are missed by LLMs.
+In particular, two choices that reflect similar ideology but have different wordings---for example, saying that ``reducing illegal immigration'' is ``a top priority'' and ``addressing climate change'' is ``not too important''---have similar \ours embeddings, while the LLM hidden states tend to be overly focused on surface word similarity (e.g., all ``a top priority'' are clustered regardless of the topic).
 Please refer to \Cref{appendix:additional_experiment} for details.